 In response to most of the insurance companies pulling out of California, many smaller communities are banding together for form what are now being called “Fuck You Cooperatives” or FYCs to provide community-based insurance.
 The premiums tend to be higher and have more risk, but provide homeowners in the WUIs a sense of well-needed pride in telling corporate America to go fuck themselves.

-“It’s not that much different that medical insurance,” said long-time Chico resident and local FYC founder Daley Adams.
+“It’s not that much different than medical insurance,” said long-time Chico resident and local FYC founder Daley Adams.
 “We play this game that the insurance companies add value to the economy.
 Well they don’t.
 They spend a lot of time telling us on TV how much their care about their customers, but at the sign of any risk, they run away like cowards.”

 Radical Environmentalists Are Pleased